Assumption of BVM (Aug 15): Eight-minute homily in one page

 5) IS THE ASSUMPTION OF MARY HISTORICAL? ( By Tim Staples-apologist, EWTN) https://timstaples.com/2019/is-the-assumption-of-mary-historical/)

 6) Pop Up catechesis on Assumption: https://youtu.be/ooAcNNWSVVo

-Visit my website by clicking on https://frtonyshomilies.com/ for missed or previous Cycle A homilies, 141 Year of Faith “Adult Faith Formation Lessons” (useful for RCIA classes too) & 197 “Question of the Week.”
+Visit my website by clicking on https://frtonyshomilies.com/ for missed or previous Cycle C homilies, 141 Year of Faith “Adult Faith Formation Lessons” (useful for RCIA classes too) & 197 “Question of the Week.”
 Contact me only at email@example.com.
-Visit https://www.catholicsermons.com/homilies/sunday_homilies under CBCI or Fr.
-Tony for my website version.
+Visit https://www.catholicsermons.com/homilies/sunday_homilies of Fr.
+Nick’s collection of homilies or Resources in the CBCI website: https://www.cbci.in.
 (Special thanks to Vatican Radio website http://www.vaticannews.va/en/church.html -which completed uploading my Cycle A, B and C homilies in May 2020) Fr.
-Anthony Kadavil, Chaplain, Sacred Heart Residence of the Little Sisters of the Poor, 1655 McGill Ave, Mobile, AL 36604 .
+Anthony Kadavil, Chaplain, Sacred Heart Residence of the Little Sisters of the Poor, 1655 McGill Ave, Mobile, AL 36604

 The Assumption of Mary: 12 Things to Know and Share

 Aug.
 15 is the Solemnity of the Assumption of the Blessed Virgin Mary.
 Here are 12 things to know and share…